evmos/devops/README.md

 # Dev Ops Take Home Challenge

-Your task is to start to local evmos devnets running on different versions and compare the two through different metrics on a Grafana dashboard.
-You would need to:

-1. Build and run two local one-node devnets using the docker-compose.yml file that is already is given.
+In this repo we are giving you a simple docker-compose setup that starts two different evmos devnets running on different versions / releases using the instructions found below.

+- `evmos-devnet1`: v9.1.0
+- `evmos-devnet2`: v10.0.1

+The mission is for you to expand the functionalities of this repo to accomplish the following tasks:

-2. Set up a Grafana dashboard instance through the same docker-compose setup, in which instance specific metrics of each of the nodes are displayed and can be compared (CPU, Memory etc..)
+1. Set up a Grafana dashboard instance through the same docker-compose setup, in which instance specific metrics of each of the nodes are displayed and can be compared (CPU, Memory etc..)
-3. Expose some of the prometheus metrics that each node provides at `http://localhost:26660/metrics` through the Grafana dashboard
+2. Expose some of the prometheus metrics that each node provides at `http://localhost:26660/metrics` through the Grafana dashboard. (e.g `feemarket_base_fee` is one that we are usually interested on)
-4. (Optional) In order to get more interesting data, Add a tx-bot to the docker-compose setup so that it generates traffic on the node’s network.
+3. (Optional) In order to get more interesting data, Add a tx-bot to the docker-compose setup so that it generates traffic on the node’s network.
 You can find the tx-bot repo [here](https://github.com/evmos/bots)

 ## Run